David-bfg/david-bfg/_posts/2020-04-01-covid-project-what-2-watchlist.md

 2. Made a website to help people assess the libraries of all the different streaming service.
 3. Main goal: Make it easy to jump between streaming services by checking who's got the best collection of media that you're actually looking to watch.

-## Checkout youtube introductory videos
+## Checkout this introductory playlist

 {% include embed/youtube.html id='htQgphI_Zpc' %}